alanstoate/explore-with-gdb/README.md

 ![callstack](https://github.com/alanstoate/explore-with-gdb/assets/16761755/0a1b0e69-71fa-4761-b60f-32eca2181866)

 It would be a bit more handy if we could have `create_and_view_graph` called automatically when the program ends.
 What we need is a way to detect when the program finishes and run some code then.
-Everything is a nail when all you've got is a hammer, so let's create another type of breakpoint to do just that!
+Everything is a nail when all you've got is a hammer, so let's create another type of breakpoint to do just that.

 ```python